Skip To Main Content

 Special Medical Services: Special medical services may be handled on an individual basis by contacting the nurse.
 Parents are expected to provide special equipment.

 Immunization Law: Students are required by law to have immunizations up to date with all requirements met within the first five school days of a new school year.
 Exceptions to this law would be for medical reasons documented by your healthcare provider or religious/moral beliefs.
 Contact your school nurse if you have questions about immunizations.
-Low cost immunizations can be obtained at the PA State Health Center at 1661 Old Philadelphia Pike, Lancaster (717-299-7597).
+Low-cost immunizations can be obtained at the PA State Health Center at 1661 Old Philadelphia Pike, Lancaster (717-299-7597).
 Also, the Lancaster General Hospital’s ChildProtect Program offers immunizations free of charge to persons who are without insurance coverage for immunizations.
 Information regarding ChildProtect can be obtained by calling 544-3138.

 Head Lice: While our school district does not routinely screen for head lice, the school nurses will help families to understand the treatment process which will help to eliminate this problem.
 School nurses will check other students as needed based on nursing judgment.
 Contact your school nurse for additional information concerning this issue or visit www.ConestogaValley.org/health